Ciphertext Malleability in Lattice-Based KEMs as a Countermeasure to Side Channel Analysis: Countermeasure

 There are two ways to further correct this bias.
 The first relies on the masked implementation of Heinz et al. \cite{cryptoeprint:2022/058}.
-They propose to substract the logic AND of the mask and the masked message from the computations of $v'$ before performing the ciphertext comparison.
+They propose to subtract the logic AND of the mask and the masked message from the computations of $\textbf{v}'$ before performing the ciphertext comparison.
 However, if not performed securely, this AND will reveal information on the message.

 The second way is inspired by the masked implementation of Bos et al. \cite{bos2021masking}.
-Instead of performing the ciphertext comparison by compressing the generated ciphertext and checking for a strict equality between $c$ and $c'$, they propose to compare the generated ciphertext directly with the decompression of the received one.
-However, as the compression and decompression are lossy, they do not check for a strict equality but rather that the maximum distance between both ciphertexts does not exceed a specific threshold.
-To compensate for the bias, we suggest to increase the threshold for the $v$ ciphertext by one.
+Instead of comparing the ciphertexts by compressing the generated ciphertext and checking for a strict equality between $ct$ and $ct'$, they propose to compare the generated ciphertext directly with the decompression of the received one.
+However, since compression and decompression are lossy, they do not check for a strict equality but rather that the maximum distance between both ciphertexts does not exceed a specific threshold.
+To compensate for the bias, we suggest increasing the threshold for ciphertext $\textbf{v}$ by one.